ange3/tips_app/README.md

 ## Description
-This is a demo tipping application that helps you calculate what amount of tip to leave for a bill, given the percentage you pick.
+This is a tipping application that helps you calculate what amount of tip to leave for a bill, given the percentage you pick.
 It is a project assignment for the CodePath iOS class.

 Hours Spent: 4-5 hours